obostjancic/sentry-mirror/README.md

 will accept inbound ingest traffic on a configured DSN and forward events to one or more outbound DSNs.

 Events will be mirrored in a *best-effort* fashion.
-Delivery to outbound DSNs will not be buffered, and events in the destination organizations may be sampled differently by the receiving organizations.
+Delivery to outbound DSNs will not be buffered, and events in each of the destination organizations may be sampled differently.

 ## Configuration